Pin me & save for later!

 And even though I definitely saw the Quebec province flag flying in Montreal, in Quebec City the flag was everywhere, and almost always on its own, without the Maple Leaf next to it.
 Not turning this into a political science post, but many people in Quebec have wanted it to be its own country for decades, even centuries.

 Travelers wanting to simply soak in the ambiance rather than go go go: I came to the conclusion that Quebec City is very much like Charleston in the sense that while there are certainly plenty of things to see and do, its greatest charm to me lay in the fact that you simply want to wander the streets, admire the beautiful buildings, and partake of delicious foods like a warm flaky croissant as you do.
+Not to mention the fact, there’s no shortage of incredible Instagrammable places here in Quebec City.

 In Quebec City it’s very easy to imagine whiling away the hours while sitting at an outdoor cafe (well, in the warmer months, that is), drinking a cafe au lait and just people watching or trying to imagine what the street looked like back in the 1800s (probably very similar to today, just with different fashions and horses instead of cars).
 As I’ve gotten older, I’ve become (slightly) less concerned with trying to visit as many attractions as possible and instead concentrate more on truly experiencing the culture, for it’s this that I feel stays with you the longest.